QualiSystems/cloudshell-shells-documentaion-templates/Networking Shell Template.md

 3. Place these zip files in the local PyPi Server repository.

 ### Setting the Python PythonOfflineRepositoryPath configuration key
-Before PyPi Server was introduced as CloudShell’s python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.
+Before PyPi Server was introduced as CloudShell’s Python package management mechanism, the `PythonOfflineRepositoryPath` key was used to set the default offline package repository on the Quali Server machine, and could be used on specific Execution Server machines to set a different folder.

-**To set the offline python repository:**
+**To set the offline Python repository:**
 1. Download the *[Shell Offline Requirements .zip File Name]* file, see [Downloading the Shell](#downloading-the-shell).

 2. Unzip it to a local repository.
 Make sure the execution server has access to this folder.

-3. On the Quali Server machine, in the *~\CloudShell\Server\customer.config* file, add the following key to specify the path to the default python package folder (for all Execution Servers):
+3. On the Quali Server machine, in the *~\CloudShell\Server\customer.config* file, add the following key to specify the path to the default Python package folder (for all Execution Servers):
 	`<add key="PythonOfflineRepositoryPath" value="repository
 full path"/>`